Hybrid divide-and-conquer approach for tree search algorithms: Background

-The search predicate $P$ determines where the recursion of DPLL terminates.
-Note that because of our choice of reduction rules (as explained in Footnote~\ref{fn:disappeared}, the reduction rule also handles disappeared variables), the recursion --and the corresponding tree branch-- is always $n$ deep.
+DPLL branches on assignments to individual variables $x$ and $\bar x$.
+It uses \emph{reduction} rules based on resolution to prune the resulting search tree.
+In order to prune a branch, a reduction rule $\mathcal{R}$ (efficiently) \emph{under-estimates} whether a literal $l$ is entailed by a formula $F$, i.e.,

+We consider two rules: \begin{itemize} \item Unit resolution: if there exists a unit clause $\set{x}$ (or $\set{\bar x}$), then set value $x$ to true (false). \item Pure literal: if variable $x$ only appears positively (negatively), then set $x$ to true (false). \end{itemize}

+Algorithm~\ref{alg:dpll} corresponds to the DPLL algorithm in its classical form.
+It recursively assigns truth values to the variables of $F$ in a heuristically chosen order (see Line~\ref{dpll:heur}), while eagerly simplifying the formula (see $F_{|x}, F_{|\bar x}$ at Line~\ref{dpll:pos},\ref{dpll:try}).
+Branches are possibly pruned with the reduction rule at Line \ref{dpll:pos}.
+When the formula becomes (un)satisfiable, the recursion backtracks (Line \ref{dpll:return},\ref{dpll:bt}).
+Note that a short circuiting or at Line \ref{dpll:try} will cause the algorithm to terminate early when the formula is found to be satisfiable.

+The algorithm explores a subtree of the full binary search tree.
+We can consider each node of the tree as uniquely labeled with a (restricted) formula or a partial assignment, as explained in more detail in \autoref{sec:hybrid}.
+We call the nodes where pruning happens, the \concept{forced nodes} and the others \concept{guessed nodes.}

-The algorithm assumes the existence of a branching heuristic to determine the order in which variables should be considered.
+A key element of the (heuristic) efficiency of backtracking algorithms, is its ability to simplify subproblems as early as possible in order to prune the tree search.
+This is what DPLL achieves through its branching heuristic, which determines the order in which variables should be considered.
 Notice that the order may change in the different branches of the tree, for example, because different unit clauses appear under different assignments in the concrete heuristic discussed above.
-On the other hand, one can of course always implement a static branching heuristic that simply selects variables according to a predetermined order, as will be the case for PPSZ.
+On the other hand, one can of course always implement a static branching heuristic that simply selects variables according to a predetermined order, as we do in the next section for PPSZ.

-An a key element of the (heuristic) efficiency of backtracking algorithms, is its ability to simplify subproblems as early as possible in order to prune the tree search.
-This is what DPLL achieves through its branching heuristic.